 How Much Does Medigap Plan L Cost?

-As far as monthly premiums go, the average cost for a Medigap Plan L is between $100 to $130 per month, depending on where you live and how much healthcare costs in your area.
+Regarding monthly premiums, the average cost for a Medigap Plan L is between $100 to $130 per month, depending on where you live and how much healthcare costs in your area.
 In addition to that, you should budget for the following:

 Your Medicare Part A deductible with Plan L

-You’ll be responsible for 25% of your Medicare Part A deductible which, starting in 2022, will cost you $389 per benefit period if you are admitted for inpatient hospital treatment.
+You’ll be responsible for 25% of your Medicare Part A deductible, starting in 2023, which will cost you $400 per benefit period if you’re admitted for inpatient hospital treatment.

-Keep in mind that annual deductibles and benefit period deductibles are two different payments; it is possible to end up going through more than one benefit period in the same year under certain circumstances.
+Keep in mind that annual deductibles and benefit period deductibles are two different payments; it’s possible to go through more than one benefit period in the same year under certain circumstances.